 In September 2018, the International Union for Conservation of Nature (IUCN) launched the Urban Alliance - a broad coalition of IUCN constituents working towards "a world in which nature thrives in cities, delivering solutions to multiple environmental, social and economic challenges."
-With the financial support of Arcadia - a charitable fund of Lisbet Rausing and Peter Baldwin, the IUCN Urban Alliance committed to developing an IUCN Urban Nature Index (UNI) to measure the ecological performance of cities.
-The UNI was intended to bring together existing tools, data sources and indicators to create a single coherent yet flexible tool of value for local governments.
+With the financial support of Arcadia - a charitable fund of Lisbet Rausing and Peter Baldwin, the IUCN Urban Alliance committed to developing the IUCN Urban Nature Indices (UNI) to measure the ecological performance of cities.
+The UNI was intended to bring together existing indicators and data sources to create a single coherent yet flexible tool of value to local governments.